microsoft/pxt/docs/extensions/getting-started/github-docs.md

 ## Step 4: Add a comment annotation to the function

-Once you have a markdown file added to your extension, it's time to link that page to the function using a comment annotation.
+Once you have a markdown file added to your extension, it's time to link that page to the function using a comment annotation by specifying a "help path".

 The annotation should be of the following format: